Aldarar/corpo-live-delme/recommedations.md

 - MORE points!!

 ## EVENTS
-- cinema at nights
+- cinema at NIGHTS
-- bring your parents
+- bring your parents (BYP)

 ## WORK TIME